 Of course, it doesn’t end here.

-Visualization might be the most important thing, to begin with, since it’s what people respond to initially.
+Visualization might be the most important thing, since it’s what people respond to initially.
 If they stick around, you need to make sure that the rest of their experience is flawless.
 This is where interactive design comes.
 This is all about how visitors interact with your design i.e. which button they click, what happens when they do, whether or not they check any boxes, etc.

 If and when your user skips a part or misses a field, you need to know that this happened.
 Perhaps it is their error, but it might just be a grave flaw in your design, something that will annoy other visitors that follow.